esteban-aguilera/LiveSimulator/README.md

 # LiveSimulator
 Partial differential equation solver with a GUI.
+To run, just download all the files and execute the run.py file